-For a foodie, one of the most important decisions about any camping trip is what to eat.
-With limited resources—let’s face it, nothing but a campfire—options are typically limited as well.
+For a foodie, one of the most important decisions about any camping trip or RV trip is what to eat.
+When you have a camper rental, you’ve got limited resources—let’s face it, nothing but a campfire—so options are typically limited as well.
 But that doesn’t have to stop you from enjoying stellar meals each morning, afternoon and evening.

 Get your supplies together, tie your gear down with items from Vault Cargo and hit the open road.
 Don’t hesitate because, with these special camping meals, you’re going to be the talk of the campground.